MartinMontanari/giphy-api/README.md

 - That's should run Sail's migrations.

-5 - Once there are done, you should execute ➜  `./vendor/bin/sail artisan key:generate`.
+5 - Execute the artisan command to generate the base64 apikey ➜  `./vendor/bin/sail artisan key:generate`.

-6 -
+6 - Execute the artisan command to install passport and generate the secrets ➜  `./vendor/bin/sail artisan passport:install`.

+- If the prompt ask you about the passport pending migrations, you should type `yes` and confirm.
+- As result passport will create a new secret keys.

 7 - Now you could test the health check opening a web browser and going to the URL `http://localhost/` and the API should return
 ```
 // 20240905200940